anima-research/connectome-adapters/README.md

 13) Admin Actions (Pin/Unpin).
 The connectome-adapters support pinning and unpinning messages on Slack, Discord (excluding webhook connections), and Telegram platforms.
 These actions typically require the bot to have appropriate permissions configured on the platform (e.g., "Manage Messages" in Discord, "pins:write" scope in Slack).
 The framework does not support pinning in Zulip, which uses a different organizational model based on topics.

 ### Configuration
-The configuration is stored in YAML format.
+The adapters' configuration is stored in YAML format.
 What can be configured is listed in README.md-s of relevant adapters.

 ### Privacy Considerations
 * Message Content: Processed ephemerally and not stored permanently